sportsapplied to content items. Tags making finding and reusing content easier.

-- Tags in personalization: Use tags to group content by subject and target audience.
+- Personalization: Use tags to group content by subject and target audience.
 Create small reusable content items (events, products, teasers, banners...) and tag them into collections.
 Now you can serve a collection of related content to the visitor.

 on-sale), season (